carsonrobles/vlib/README.md

 # vlib
-collection of potentially useful code blocks for hardware design
+collection of useful code blocks for hardware design

 ## structure
 * currently, most directories simply contain the one module they are named after (with the exception of the led directory), as more modules are added they will be grouped in a more organized fashion